Lowess/devops-360/README.md

   * One more webserver (VM name = `01.webserver` | ip = `172.16.XYZ.61`)
   * One load balancer (VM name = `00.loadbalancer` | ip = `172.16.XYZ.50`)

+> :interrobang: The webserver part should be really quick to do as this server is the same as `00.webserver`.
+For `00.loadbalancer` you can install Nginx and use Nginx to do loadbalancing over your two webservers ([Using nginx as HTTP load balancer](http://nginx.org/en/docs/http/load_balancing.html)).
+If you already built an `nginx` role, you can reuse it, otherwise it might be time to refactor some code :smirk: ...

 ## 5. Stage 5 - Desert